saldivar77/application/Troubleshooting-common-problems.md

 Usually it means that the line above shows it had trouble downloading the package you are trying to install.

-One of the easiest way to fix this is simply to type:
+One of the easiest ways to fix this is simply to type:

 `crew update`